 Administrative review of a care by Secretary order

-The Court must direct the Secretary to review the operation of a care by Secretary order prior to its 12 month anniversary.
+The Children’s Court must direct the Secretary to review the operation of a care by Secretary order prior to its 12-month anniversary.
 If the review determines that an order should continue, no action is required.

-The team manager has the delegation to make the decision to end a care by Secretary order following the annual review.
+The team manager has the delegation to make the decision to end a care by Secretary order following the annual case plan and order review.

 Can there be a change to the nature of a care by Secretary order?

-The Secretary can direct a parent or parents to resume full parental responsibility for a child under a care by Secretary order.
+The Secretary can direct a parent or parents to resume full parental responsibility for a child subject to a care by Secretary order.

 On and from the date of the direction the Secretary ceases to have parental responsibility for the child and the order to be taken to be a family preservation order.